krbcontext/python-krbcontext/README.txt

-If your want krbcontext to initialize credential in Kerberos standard credenticial cache, or pass a file name to argument ``ccache_file`` explicitly, krbcontext is not thread-safe.
-In multithreaded environment, there are several method to overcome this.
-For example,

-- Give separate credential cache file name for each thread.
+If your want krbcontext to initialize credential in Kerberos standard credenticial cache, or pass a file name to argument ``ccache_file`` explicitly, krbcontext is thread-safe.
+However, it is still suggestion that you pass credentials cache file name for each thread individually.
-- Do synchronization by yourself.

-Thread-safe version is planned and will be implemented in next version.

 Dependencies
 ------------